gdomenech98/codechallenge-be/STEPS.md

 Considerations:
 - Deposits can not be above $5000 per day --> I consider a day 24h from the moment action is performed, not natural days.
 - Now actions over accounts (withdraw, transfer, deposit) can be performed by anyone that knows account id, should add (in the future) any type of validation over, for example, JWT tokens.

+Todo:
+- Refactor operations Service spec to do isolated testing on each "it"
+- Add prod mode, that build and runs the compiled JS code